 - Causes distress for cosmetic reasons.

-A doctor may need to make a more significant incision to completely remove the larger lipomas.
+A doctor may need to make a more significant incision to remove the more giant lipomas altogether.
 It is also possible to remove some lipomas by liposuction.

-To do this, the doctor will cut the lump and insert a thin, hollow tube through the incision.
-They will then use the tube to aspirate the mass of fat cells from the body.
+The doctor will cut the lump and insert a thin, hollow tube through the incision.
+They will then use the box to aspirate the mass of fat cells from the body.

 After surgery, the doctor will usually send the lipoma material to a laboratory for analysis.
-These types of operations will often only leave a small scar once the wound has healed.
+These operations will often only leave a small scar once the wound has healed.

 Lipomas are harmless, fatty tumors that can form under the skin.
 They are usually painless and do not require treatment.